Looking for a fun DIY side table project? Here’s an easy DIY side table project made with contact paper and paint.

 Using sharp scissors or a utility knife, cut out the pattern from the contact paper.

-Remove backing and center on the top of the side table.
+Remove backing and center on the top of for the DIY side table project.

 Smooth out all wrinkles.